MU Health Care offers a variety of nonsurgical pelvic health treatments that can help you recover from conditions that can be painful or embarrassing.

 We offer the following specialized treatments and techniques in addition to our surgical solutions.

-The physical therapists at the Range Line and Cherry Hill locations use real-time ultrasound imaging to allow you to see your pelvic floor muscles.
+The physical therapists at our Range Line, Forum and Missouri Orthopaedic Institute locations use real-time ultrasound imaging to allow you to see your pelvic floor muscles.
 Visual feedback helps you feel what your muscles are doing in combination with verbal cuing and teaching from the physical therapists.
 The ultrasound imaging is done by placing a wand on the abdomen.
 This wand then generates sound waves to create an image that is transmitted to a screen.

 This is a soft-tissue mobilization that relieves overactivity and tension in muscles, lack of mobility in fascia and improves scar tissue mobility.
-The physical therapists at the Range Line and Cherry Hill locations have received training in myofascial release techniques for pelvic floor and abdominal dysfunction.
+Our pelvic physical therapists have received training in myofascial release techniques for pelvic floor and abdominal dysfunction.

 Pelvic floor muscle down-training